 Unlisted SMEs

-Non-listed SMEs are not included in the CSRD, but will feel its effects.
-This happens when a company in that category is part of the value chain of a reporting company and is asked to provide information.
+Unlisted SMEs are not subject to the CSRD but will feel its effects.
+This happens if a company in this category is part of the value chain of a reporting company and is asked to provide information.
 As an SME, you can anticipate this by being well-informed.
-Make sure you are well-prepared for questions and that you have insight into your own chain.
-Incidentally, it is expected that non-listed SMEs will also have to report on sustainability in a certain way in the future.
-To prepare yourself well for this, you can voluntarily use the European SME sustainability reporting standards (VSME).
-These are expected mid-2024.
+Make sure you are well-prepared for questions and have insight into your own supply chain.
+Incidentally, it is expected that unlisted SMEs will also be required to report on sustainability in some way in the future.
+To prepare yourself properly, you can voluntarily use the European SME Sustainability Reporting Standards (SSRs).

 FHI is closely monitoring developments. subscribe for our newsletter and stay informed.